A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: THE FRAMEWORK

 All processors running an \textsc{Optimizer} component call the \texttt{initialize} entry point after role assignment in the \textsc{Pilot}.
 The implementation of \texttt{initialize} must set up and start the poller and the optimization code.
 Since an optimizer derives from the \texttt{Poller} interface, predefined hooks can be used to determine the polling procedure.
 Hooks can be implemented as empty methods, but the \texttt{onMessage} implementation should reflect the optimization part of the protocol for handling events from the \textsc{Pilot}.
-A special set of communicator groups serves as communication channels to the \textsc{Pilot} and its job queue and if existing to threads supporting the \textsc{Optimizer} component.
+A special set of communicator groups serves as communication channels to the \textsc{Pilot}, its job queue, and processes supporting the \textsc{Optimizer} component.